javierhonduco/blog/_posts/2023-3-7-efficiently-writing-binary-data-golang.md

 _Or, speeding up writing binary data in Go by 14x.
 Code [here](https://github.com/parca-dev/parca-agent/pull/1312)._

-Serialising data structures comes handy in many occasions.
-For example when sending information over the network, caching the result of an expensive operation, or when we want compatibility with other runtimes.
-There are many libraries at our disposal writen in C or exposing a C compatible ABI, such as what we can do in C++, Rust, and man other languages.
+On many ocassions, we need to serialise some data structure.
+For example, when sending information over the network, caching the result of an expensive operation, or when we want compatibility with other runtimes.
+There are many libraries at our disposal written in C or exposing a C-compliant ABI, such as what we can do in C++, Rust, and many other languages.

 > C is the lingua franca of programming

-This observation and many other interesting insights from [this blogpost](https://faultlore.com/blah/c-isnt-a-language/) couldn't be truer and are very interesting.
+This observation and many other insights from [this blogpost](https://faultlore.com/blah/c-isnt-a-language/) are very interesting.

-While sometimes may can avoid having to serialise our data to the format that C deals with by rewriting a piece of code in the language we want to use, sometimes this is unavoidable.
-Perhaps it would be too big of an effort, or maybe you are dealing with a system call in one of the biggest operation systems, which typically comply with C's view of the world.
+While sometimes we can avoid having to serialise our data to the format that C deals with by rewriting a piece of code in the language we want to use, sometimes this is unavoidable.
+Perhaps it would be too big of an effort, or maybe you are dealing with a system call in one of the most popular operation systems, which typically comply with C's view of the world.

 ## Go's `binary.Write`

-Recently at work I've been working on a new features in our Golang application.
+Recently at work, I've been working on a new feature in our Golang application.
 We have a bytes buffer as an argument for a system call.
-What the program does isn't super relevant, but the important bit are that we need this data to follow C's ABI, as it will be read from kernel space written in C.
+What the program does isn't relevant here, but the important bit is that we need this data to follow C's ABI, as the kernel space implemented in C will have to access it.

-In Go's standard library there is [`binary.Write`](https://pkg.go.dev/encoding/binary), which seems to do exactly what we need!
-We'll pass it a buffer, the endianness of the data, and the data we want to write.
-We can pass basic data types such as an `int32`, or even structs and everything will be taken care of for us.
+Go's standard library has us covered with [`binary.Write`](https://pkg.go.dev/encoding/binary)!
+It needs a buffer, the endianness of the data, and the data we want to write.
+We can pass basic data types such as an `int32`, or even structs and it will do the right thing for us.

 Seems easy enough.
-I tested it, everything seemed working well, and as soon as it got approved I checked its behaviour in our cloud environment to ensure that everything was working as expected.
-As soon as I checked the CPU profiles, I spotted a non-trivial amount of CPU cycles spent on these writes.
-This is not something I was expecting, I thought this operation would be rather cheap, but as it turns out, it's performing allocations!
+I tested it and everything seemed working correctly.
+As soon as the PR got approved I wanted to see how it was doing in our cloud environment to ensure that everything was working as expected.
+The CPU profiles showed a non-trivial amount of CPU cycles spent on these writes.
+This was a surprise, I thought this operation would be rather cheap, but as it turns out, it's performing allocations!

 ## Unexpected memory allocations

 After inspecting the standard library code, two things stood out.
-First, there might be some overhead because we are passing a struct rather than basic types and that is done with [a runtime check](https://cs.opensource.google/go/go/+/refs/tags/go1.20.2:src/encoding/binary/binary.go;l=342), but even if that's free, [the fast path always allocates](https://cs.opensource.google/go/go/+/refs/tags/go1.20.2:src/encoding/binary/binary.go;l=341) despite having a buffer ready.
+First, there might be some overhead because we are passing a struct rather than basic types and that is done with [a runtime check](https://cs.opensource.google/go/go/+/refs/tags/go1.20.2:src/encoding/binary/binary.go;l=342), but even if that's cheap, [the fast path always allocates](https://cs.opensource.google/go/go/+/refs/tags/go1.20.2:src/encoding/binary/binary.go;l=341) despite having a buffer ready.

 I decided to first ship the buffer writes field by field, rather than the whole struct to see the performance gains that would have, and has expected, it was minimal compared to the allocations.
 Given that we perform many writes to this buffer, these allocations quickly add up.